Concepts

 Disabled

 High availability is not configured.
-In the event of host failure, the virtual machine will not be restarted.
+In the event of a host failure, the virtual machine will not be restarted.

 Restart